aswaving/aswaving.github.io/crates_of_the_week.md

 All Rust's crates of the weeks, from the [This Week in Rust](https://this-week-in-rust.org) newsletter, on a single page.

 ## 2022
+- ([459](https://this-week-in-rust.org/blog/2022/09/07/this-week-in-rust-459/)) [sql-query-builder](https://crates.io/crates/sql_query_builder), a library to write SQL queries in a simple and composable way.
 - ([458](https://this-week-in-rust.org/blog/2022/08/31/this-week-in-rust-458/)) [bytehound](https://github.com/koute/bytehound), a memory profiler for Rust.
 - ([457](https://this-week-in-rust.org/blog/2022/08/24/this-week-in-rust-457/)) [sass-embedded](https://crates.io/crates/sass-embedded), a library to communicate with Embedded Dart Sass.
 - ([456](https://this-week-in-rust.org/blog/2022/08/17/this-week-in-rust-456/)) [cargo-pgo](https://github.com/Kobzol/cargo-pgo), a cargo subcommand to compile your code with profile-guided optimization and [BOLT](https://github.com/llvm/llvm-project/tree/main/bolt#readme) for good measure.